aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 configmap/assets-efsid-48hg67g6fd created
 ```

-As appear in the command above there is a configMAP which we can take a look at:
+As appear in the output of the command above there is a `configMap` which we can take a look at:

 ```file
 fundamentals/storage/efs/storageclass/assets-configMap.yaml
 ```

-Now you can get and describe the storage class use the below command, you will notice that provisioner used is the EFS CSI driver and Provisioning mode is EFS Access point and ID of teh filesystem as exported in the "EFS_ID" environement variable.
+Now you can get and describe the `StorageClass` using the below commands, you will notice that provisioner used is the EFS CSI driver and Provisioning mode is EFS Access point and ID of teh filesystem as exported in the "EFS_ID" environement variable.

 ```bash
 $ kubectl get storageclass